hazelcast/hazelcast-nodejs-client/README.md

 ### 7.8.2.
 Near Cache

 Map entries in Hazelcast are partitioned across the cluster members.
 Hazelcast clients do not have local data at all.
-Suppose you read the key `k` a number of times from a Hazelcast client or `k` is owned by another member in your cluster.
+Suppose you read the key `k` a number of times from a Hazelcast client and `k` is owned by a member in your cluster.
 Then each `map.get(k)` will be a remote operation, which creates a lot of network trips.
-If you have a data structure that is mostly read, then you should consider creating a local Near Cache, so that reads are sped up and less network traffic is created.
+If you have a map that is mostly read, then you should consider creating a local Near Cache, so that reads are sped up and less network traffic is created.

 These benefits do not come for free, please consider the following trade-offs: